Goestenkor and Aston 2007-2014 women’s basketball

 · Received a remarkable 12 National Coach of the Year awards at Duke;

-· Lead the Blue Devils to 13 consecutive NCAA Championship appearance;
+· lead the Blue Devils to 13 consecutive NCAA Championship appearances;

 · Advanced to four NCAA Final Four berths;